-In the first quarter of 2006, we continued to recruit and hire additional accounting staff with technical expertise and further refine our financial close and reporting processes.
-We anticipate making additional improvements and changes in future periods, however, except as described herein, there were no other changes in our internal control over financial reporting during the first quarter of 2006, that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+In the three months ended September 30, 2006, we continued to recruit and hire additional accounting staff with technical expertise and further refine our financial close and reporting processes.
+We anticipate making additional improvements and changes in future periods, however, except as described herein, there were no other changes in our internal control over financial reporting during the third quarter of 2006, that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.